 Forecast methodology

 Our forecasts for departmental spending are constructed by taking the plans set out by the Treasury in Spending Reviews and applying our own forecast for how much departments will underspend relative to those plans to get to a forecast for actual spending.
-In years for which plans have not been set, we ask the Treasury to specify a policy assumption for the amount that it will spend and show what that would imply for plans, underspends and actual spending.
+In years for which plans have not been set, we ask the Treasury to specify a policy assumption for the amount that it will spend.
+From our November 2023 forecast, we no longer assume that the Treasury will underspend against this policy assumption, which is consistent with recent historical evidence.
+The appropriate point to judge whether departments will underspend, and if so by how much, is when departmental allocations are set in Spending Reviews.
 The forecast process involves the Treasury attending challenge meetings and providing evidence on departments’ spending and their own in-year forecasts to allow the Budget Responsibility Committee to reach a judgement about underspending in the year in progress.
-The Treasury also provides evidence on pressures on departmental budgets in future years that informs the BRC’s judgements about underspending across the forecast period.
+The Treasury also provides evidence on pressures on departmental budgets in future years that informs the BRC’s judgements about underspending over the rest of the Spending Review period.

 Forecast approach

 Our DEL spending forecasts are produced top-down, rather than bottom-up – for example, we do not forecast education spending by forecasting how many school pupils there will be and the average cost of teaching them.
 Indeed, with the exception of our in-year forecast, during which we consider Treasury information about pressures on individual departmental budgets, we typically do not look at the allocation of DELs across departments.
-Instead, we start with the totals for RDEL and CDEL plans, provided to us by the Treasury, and make a top-down assumption about the aggregate degree of underspending we expect against these budgets.
-This judgement is based on historical trends, the latest in-year data and the absolute level of DEL spending over the forecast period.
+Instead, we start with the totals for RDEL and CDEL plans, provided to us by the Treasury, and make a top-down assumption about the aggregate degree of underspending we expect against these budgets in years covered by a Spending Review.
+This judgement is based on historical trends, the latest in-year data and the absolute level of DEL spending.
 For the current year and the following year, we also consider any effects from changes in the levels of underspend carried forward from previous years, which can add to spending pressures.
 We also consider information from the Treasury on any additional spending pressures that may lead to claims on the Treasury’s central reserves.

 In autumn forecasts, our current-year underspends forecasts are measured against initial plans for the year, as set out in Public Expenditure Statistical Analyses (PESA).
 (The PESA plans specify any additional spending carried forward into the current year – for example, under Budget Exchange – and also set out the Treasury’s central reserves.)
 In spring forecasts, these initial plans have been superseded by final plans set out in Supplementary Estimates (usually published in February).
 Those final plans will include underspends that are surrendered for the current year, and any allocations from the Treasury’s central reserves.
 At that closing stage of the year, we will also know departments’ own forecasts of spending against their final plans, which they submit to the Treasury in February.
 We still express underspends against the initial PESA plans, but our forecasts are now informed by the final plans and the latest news on likely underspending against those plans.